oscarmorgan1/BarFinder-Documentation/docs/apis/map/get-nearby-venues.md

 ## Notes for React Native Clients

-- This endpoint is best used for **debugging or internal tooling**
+- This endpoint is best used for stand-alone data retriving. ie. map view.
-- Client-facing search should prefer `/nightlifeQuery`
+- Client-facing search should prefer `/nightlifeQuery` when using AI
 - Results may be large; consider paging or limiting client-side

 ---